 is, well, Exactly What It Says on the Tin

 .
-A low budget film project expected to hit youtube in 2011.
+A low budget film project which hit Youtube in 2011.
 Following the trend of Pride and Prejudice and Zombies

 and Jane Slayre

 , the story retells a nearly incomprehensible classic with a supernatural/horror twist.

 The story opens in the fifth year of The Trojan War

 , where Hades